bhargavramveeravajjula/Data-Engineering-and-Analytics-Portfolio/README.md

 📈 Data Enthusiast Extra
 When I’m not coding, you’ll find me:

-Experimenting with Kaggle datasets to test new tools.
+Experimenting with datasets to work on personal projects.

-Writing about data engineering best practices on [Medium]/[Blog].

-Participating in Data Engineering Weekly challenges.

 Let’s turn data chaos into clarity! 🚀